xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-29-starfest-afterparty-at-spit.md

 ![liambreakfast](/images/liambreakfast.JPG)

-Kicking things off immediately were Wrench, a Geelong skramz three-piece who had not played the night before.
+Kicking things off immediately were Wrench, a Geelong skramz three-piece who were not on Sunday's lineup.
 <br><br>
-Wrench wrench wrench
+Just as Zi said, Wrench are getting better and better each show that they play.
+I am looking forward to seeing what their future looks like, as Paddy seems to have some pretty ambitious goals in mind.

 <div class="gallery">
    <a href="/images/1wrench1.JPG">